Meesie2109/Meesie2109-Tamagotchi-App/README.md

 # Tamagotchi-app
+🏷️ Swift school project, make a Tamagotchi app using a programming langauge of your own choice🔥

-Tamagotchi-app made using swift storyboard and swiftUI
+Tamagochti school project made using swiftUI and github Octacat